 While mobile technology means staff could pop to the local coffee shop to answer a few emails and make some calls, if not considered properly this type of recovery could actually add to the crisis being faced.
 What’s important is to have a professional workspace available for your key employees at a location that best suits you when an incident occurs.

-By combining a people-focused with an IT-focused approach your business continuity plans will get you back to work on an even keel.
+By combining a people-focused with an IT-focused approach your business continuity services will get you back to work on an even keel.